-It’s one of the most intractable areas of focus in all of vascular disease, and the source of—inarguably, Brajesh K. Lal, MD, emphasizes—the most intensely studied vascular surgical procedure anywhere in the sphere of the specialty.
+It’s one of the most intractable areas of focus in all of vascular disease, and the source of—inarguably, Brajesh K. Lal, MBBS, emphasizes—the most intensely studied vascular surgical procedure anywhere in the sphere of the specialty.
 And for some years, Lal has had the development of a more accurate method of risk assessment for this perennial vascular problem fixed firmly in his sights: carotid disease.

 Now, the Baltimore-based director of the University of Maryland’s Center for Vascular Diagnostics and the National Institutes of Health Vascular Imaging Core Facility may be a little closer to his target.

 Lal is speaking to Vascular Connections shortly after he delivered the interim findings of the CRISP trial during Scientific Session 9 at SVS ONLINE on July 2.
 Lal and colleagues had unveiled data on the novel application of artificial intelligence (AI) algorithms to more successfully risk stratify those with carotid atherosclerosis.
 They demonstrated,